WarrickSmith/raceday/README.md

 ### Prerequisites

-To see full project development functionality you will need the following as a prerequsite:
+The client and Server apps can be stood up from the terminal, however, to run up the Docker containers you will need the following as a prerequsite:

 1. Docker (Docker desktop)